BITSS/INSP2017/3-Repro-Code/reproducible_workflow.md

 standards and a tool [Morpho](http://knb.ecoinformatics.org/morphoportal.jsp) for creating metadata files.
-For your own private work, make sure that, at a minimum, you create a `README.txt` file that describes your data as best you can.
+For your own private work, make sure that, at a minimum, you create a `README.txt` (or `README.md` to facilitate the web) file that describes your data as best you can.

 Copy and paste the text below into a `README.txt` file and place it in